bloominstituteoftechnology/react-state1-guided/README.md

 - `422 Unprocessable Entity` when a required payload is missing or incorrect
 - `404 Not Found` when the requested todo does not exist, or when the URL is incorrect

-### React Components

-- Your app should display a list of todos, an input field, a submit button, and a button to filter out completed todos
-- `<App />` will hold all of the state machinery:
-  - Application state, held in component state
-  - State-changing methods, event handlers
-- `<TodoList />` receives your todos array and iterates over the list generating a new `<Todo />` for each element in the array
-- `<Todo />` is a component that takes in the `todo` data and displays the task to the screen
-- `<Form />` will hold your input field and your `Add Todo` and `Clear Completed` buttons
-  - Your input field should take in user input, and allow a user to press `Enter` or click on the `Submit Button` to add a todo to your list
-  - Once a todo is submitted, the Todo List should re-render and show the added todo